 The Envirothon experience is a unique approach to environmental education.
 The teams compete in an outdoor setting.
 The activities are designed to help the students become environmentally aware, action-oriented adults.

 The contest exist at three levels.
-Regional (or County) contests are held in April, State is held in May and Nationals in July.
+Regional (or County) contests, State and Nationals.
 The winning team from each county goes on to represent it's county at the State Envirothon.
 The winner of the state competition will represent Kansas at the National Envirothon.

 Students are awarded medals at the state level and can win scholarships and prizes at the national level.